Perl-Apollo/Corinna/rfc/attributes.md

 ### 6.2.3.3 `:writer(optional_identifier)`
 By default, all fields are private to the class.
-You may optionally expose a field for writing by providing a `:writer` modifier.
+You may optionally expose a field for writing by providing a `:writer` attribute.
 You may specify an optional name, if desired.
 Note that a `:writer` has `set_` prepended to the name.
 If you explicity set the name of the writer to the name of the field, there will be a special case to allow `->method` for reading and `->method($new_value)` for writing: